Jannatul-2003/Angry_Birds/README.md

 # MainGame-Angry-Birds

-This is our project.
-We are trying to make "Angry birds" game.
+This is our first project.
+We are trying to replicate "Angry birds" game.

 Team members:
 1. Jannatul Ferdousi